 Level Criteria NG This student fails to meet any of the criteria below.
-E Very poor This student is seriously under-achieving, and on no occasion works to his/her ability.
-Many required tasks remain incomplete, and the student fails to submit the majority of homework assignments.
-Class work is poorly presented and the student demonstrates no valuable commitment to improve.
-This student is late for class, and regularly fails to bring the correct materials to school.
-The student may also be uncooperative in dealings with his/her teachers, and may be a disruptive influence in class.
 D Poor This student is clearly under-achieving and rarely works to his/her ability, occasionally failing to meet the basic requirements set.
 This student only completes the majority of homework assignments, and works inconsistently in class.
 While this student demonstrates some willingness to improve, these demonstrations are infrequent.
 This student is not always punctual, and at times fails to bring the required materials to class.
 He/she will not always follow advice, may display inappropriate behaviour, and has a less-than-positive influence on the group.
-C Satisfactory The student has met all the requirements set by the teacher, but is probably under-achieving in some areas.
-Homework is always submitted, though s/he occasionally fails to meet a deadline This student will be on time for class, though s/he may occasionally be less than fully prepared for study.
+The student has met all the requirements set by the teacher, but is probably under-achieving in some areas.
+Homework is always submitted, though s/he occasionally fails to meet a deadline C Satisfactory This student will be on time for class, though s/he may occasionally be less than fully prepared for study.
 This student may be willing to listen to advice, but will only occasionally act upon it.
-In most activities, s/he will be a positive member of the class.
-B Good This student works to the best of his/her ability for the majority of assignments.
+B Good In most activities, s/he will be a positive member of the class.
+This student works to the best of his/her ability for the majority of assignments.
 The student completes all homework assignments, and works consistently in class.
 S/he is punctual and, in general, well prepared for class.
 S/he is positive on most occasions, and ready to learn.
 This student listens to advice, though s/he does not always act upon it.
-The student is, in general, a positive influence on the class.
-B+ Very good This student works to the best of his/her ability in almost every activity.
-All assignments are completed on time.
-S/he is punctual and, almost without exception, eager to learn and well prepared for class.
-This student is ready to listen to advice, and is a supportive, positive member of his/her peer group.
+The student is, in general, a Good positive influence on the class.
 A Excellent This student completes all required tasks to the best of his/her ability, and has met all deadlines.
 S/he produces work in addition to that required on their own initiative, to support work which has been completed in class.
 S/he arrives to class on time, with the correct materials, and ready to learn.
 This student is ready to listen to advice, is a supportive member of the group, and is a positive role model for his/her peers